Where to Dine

 Expansive water-side scene where the glitteratti gather.
 A feast for the eyes as well as the mouth with extensive raw bar, top flight wine list and interiors by Gautheir Stacy.
 Closed during the winter but reopens briefly for Christmas Stroll.

 See and be scene at this open-air restaurant and bar situated right on Cliffside Beach.
 Inspired by its island surroundings, the elevated menu focuses on seafood and locally grown organic produce.
 Closed during the winter.

 It’s about the food.
-Imaginative “haute humble” cuisine features what’s seasonal, local and lush.
-Exceptional American wine list.
-Consistently the most buzzed about Nantucket restaurant.
-Hands down.
+Imaginative “haute humble” cuisine features what’s seasonal, local, and lush.
+An exceptional American wine list pairs with consistently delicious food.